 I’ll just finish with another great story about Glastonbury, because it alludes to the final part of the opening ceremony.

 This ancient legend, passed on by the tin miners, is about Jesus’s uncle, who apparently came to Glastonbury from the Middle East, after the crucifixion, and he was carrying the red and white vials of Jesus’s blood and plasma.
-Of course this again is metaphor for alchemy, mirroring the red and white stages of the alchemical process (following the black or nigredo stage) and the red and white springs of Glastonbury Tor.
+Of course this again is metaphor for alchemy, mirroring the red and white stages of the Great Work, and the red and white springs of Glastonbury Tor.
+It is about the Holy Grail or Philosopher’s Stone, which are both metaphors for the fruiting of wisdom and true enlightenment.

 The Holy Thorn and the Tor © copyright Witchkey Gallery